Chorus of the Chesapeake: Freddie King

 In 1966, Fred King assumed directorship of the chorus, which had been struggling with diminishing membership and musical success.
 Although he was very young and did not have the pedigree of a seasoned barbershop director, Johnson trusted that King was the right man to lead the chorus toward more success.
 Freddie, as he was called, injected a new energy into the chorus, and quickly became a student of directing technique and vocal craft.
 His quartet, The Oriole Four, had already won the Mid-Atlantic District championship in 1958, and competed several times at the International level, making the top 20 and the top 10.
 As the quartet continued to climb the ranks, so did the performance level of the chorus.
 They continued to be one of the Society's "Century" chapters with more than 100 members.
 The chorus once again qualified for International contest in the fall of 1970, only months after The Oriole Four had won the International Quartet Championship in Atlantic City, New Jersey.
 They traveled to New Orleans, Louisiana in July 1971, with 139 singers, and walked away with their second International Championship.
 Freddie King had joined the elite of the barbershop world.
 In October 1971, the chorus sang the National Anthem at game one of baseball's World Series in Baltimore.
-In 1983, a young student of Fred's joined the chorus for a brief time, competing at several district and division contests with the chorus; he was none other than Mike Rowe, who hosted the Discovery Channel program Dirty Jobs from 2003 to 2012.
+In 1983, Fred's young student Mike Rowe, later known for hosting the Discovery Channel program Dirty Jobs from 2003 to 2012, joined the chorus for a brief time and competed at several district and division contests with the chorus.